JosephRedfern/FindOranges/README.md

 TheresWally
 ===========

-Find Wally with your Webcam.
+Find Wally with your Webcam... one day.

+For now, just some OpenCV-based tomfoolery!